ncfpbl/site-source/README.md

 - 	`authors/` -- site authors -- creates author bios for each person. `admin/` is Jack Reilly.
 Everyone else has a folder with their first name and last initial.
 USE the FOLDER NAME as the profile ID in the publications/papers to reference someone.
 -  `home/` -- home page -- More details below.
 -  `publication/` -- all papers -- All papers have a shortened folder name to reference what the paper is about.
 USE the `categories` subfield on the `index.md` `YAML` to place labels of the paper type.
+This is how the papers get categorized under the pages in the "Research Approaches" broad categories section.
+The ones currently in use are:
 	- "Mapping Florida Politics"
 	- "Voting in Florida"
 	- "Rural and Place Based Politics"